FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

     }
     ```
     Add also new function into `extension ViewController: CBCentralManagerDelegate {`:
-    ```
+    ```swift
     func centralManager(_ central: CBCentralManager, didConnect peripheral: CBPeripheral) {
         print("I am connected!")
     }
     ```
     Build and run your application.
 In the Xcode console, you should see *I am connected!* Also, in the IDE console you should see *OK+CONN*
 1. We are now connected to our BlueDuino board.
 We are going to discover services which we can use with the board.
-Add this on the end of the file:
+Add this at the end of the file:
-    ```
+    ```swift
     extension ViewController: CBPeripheralDelegate {
         func peripheral(_ peripheral: CBPeripheral, didDiscoverServices error: Error?) {
             guard let services = peripheral.services else { return }